 - Search for the customer and navigate to the Payment Allocation screen.

-- At the bottom select the account code to which the balance needs to be written off to.
-Only account codes with "Allocate discounts to this account?" set to Yes, will be available to select here.
+- Select the account code to which the balance needs to be written off to using the "Adjustments" drop-down menu.
+Only account codes with "Allocate discounts to this account?" set to "Yes" will be available to select here.

 How to record bad debt using a quick credit